Alfie1999/MailContainerTest/README.md

 #### Check List

-1. In class MailContainer, check if MailContainerNumber can be integer public string MailContainerNumber { get; set; }
+1. In class MailContainer, check if MailContainerNumber can be integer.

+    public string MailContainerNumber { get; set; }

-2. In class MakeMailTransferRequest, check if SourceMailContainerNumber and DestinationMailContainerNumber can be integer public string SourceMailContainerNumber { get; set; }
+2. In class MakeMailTransferRequest, check if SourceMailContainerNumber and DestinationMailContainerNumber can be integer.

+    public string SourceMailContainerNumber { get; set; }
     public string DestinationMailContainerNumber { get; set; }